ronaldoussoren/pyobjc/docs/dev/tests-coverage.rst

 .. note::

-   I've also started marking branches and failure cases as excluded when the propagate one of the cases mentioned earlier.
+   I've also started marking branches and failure cases as excluded when they propagate one of the cases mentioned earlier.

 Use ``LCOV_EXCL_LINE`` in a comment to exclude a specific line.